-The average unemployment rate for North Carolina in 2016 was 5.1 percent [1.4A].
-This unemployment rate is slightly higher than the national unemployment rate of 4.9 percent and is the 35th lowest rate of all states in the country.
-Among comparison states, North Carolina ranks in the middle of the pack, behind Colorado, Virginia, and Massachusetts, but ahead of Washington, Georgia, and California.
+The average unemployment rate for North Carolina in 2018 was 3.9 percent [1.4A].
+This unemployment rate is identical to the national unemployment rate of 3.9 percent and is the 26th lowest rate of all states in the country.1 Among comparison states, North Carolina ranks in the middle of the pack, behind California, Georgia, and Washington, but ahead of Massachusetts, Virginia, and Colorado.

-Between 2000 and 2014, North Carolina's unemployment rate rose faster than the national rate; specifically, North Carolina's unemployment rate increased by 37.8 percent, whereas the U.S. unemployment rate increased 22.5 percent [1.4B].
-North Carolina's increase was smaller than the increase in three of the comparison states (Georgia, Massachusetts, and Virginia).
-The increase for all the states and the U.S. overall resulted primarily from the recession beginning in late 2007 and early 2008, which caused unemployment rates to spike in 2010 (particularly in North Carolina) but then to reverse and decrease steadily, though not to pre-recession levels.
+Between 2000 and 2018, North Carolina's unemployment rate rose, whereas the national rate decreased; specifically, North Carolina's unemployment rate increased by 5.4 percent, while the U.S. unemployment rate decreased by 2.5 percent [1.4B].
+North Carolina's increase was smaller than the increase in four of the comparison states (Colorado, Georgia, Massachusetts, Virginia).
+The recession beginning in late 2007 and early 2008 caused unemployment rates to spike in 2010 (particularly in North Carolina and California) but then to reverse and decrease steadily to pre-recession levels by 2018.

-1.4A Unemployment Rate, All U.S. States, 2016
+UNEMPLOYMENT RATE, 1.4A ALL U.S. STATES, 2018

-1.4B Unemployment Rate, Comparison States, 2000-2016
+UNEMPLOYMENT RATE, 1.4B COMPARISON STATES, 2000-2018